l0renor/RIOT/examples/suit_update/README.md

     $ BOARD=samr21-xpro SUIT_COAP_SERVER=[fd01::1] make suit/publish

-This wil publish into the server new firmware for a samr21-xpro board.
+This will publish into the server new firmware for a samr21-xpro board.
+You should see 6 pairs of messages indicating where (filepath) the file was published and the coap resource URI

+    ...
+    published "/home/francisco/workspace/RIOT/examples/suit_update/bin/samr21-xpro/suit_update-slot0.riot.suit.1553182001.bin"
+        as "coap://[fd01::1]/fw/samr21-xpro/suit_update-slot0.riot.suit.1553182001.bin"
+    ...

 ### Notify node